nunofachada/cf4ocl/docs/02_tutorial.md

 ~~~~~~~~~~~~~~~

-Here's the current state of our program:
+Here's the current state of our code:

 ~~~~~~~~~~~~~~~{.c}
 #include <cf4ocl2.h>